NNPC, Shafa Energies, Nigus Unveil Nigeria’s First EV Charging Station in Abuja

 Also speaking, the Chairman and Chief Executive of Shafa Energies, Abdulmuminu Maishanu, said he was glad that his company was taken as a participant in the pilot phase of the programme, stressing that the objective was to ensure that electric vehicles and Compressed Natural Gas (CNG) become good alternatives for the very expensive fuels.

-He noted that the plan was to ensure the survival of the country due to the current economic conditions, expressing his commitment to the Federal Hovernment’s initiative to embrace cheaper fuels.
+He noted that the plan was to ensure the survival of the country due to the current economic conditions, expressing his commitment to the federal government’s initiative to embrace cheaper fuels.

 He stated that even though the rest of the world was already ahead, it was good for Nigeria to start somewhere.

-In his remarks, the Chairman of Nigus International, Malik Ado-Ibrahim, noted that as a company operating in 18 countries, Nigus has developed over 1 gigawatt of storage, with the lithium coming from Nasarawa, Niger and Taraba States.
+In his remarks, Chairman of Nigus International, Malik Ado-Ibrahim, noted that as a company operating in 18 countries, Nigus has developed over 1 gigawatt of storage, with the lithium coming from Nasarawa, Niger and Taraba states.

 “I’ve been processing lithium since 2014.
 Since 2017, I’ve been supplying power to countries like Turkey, the United States.
 We’ve done a very big deal with Escom in South Africa to give them about 300 megawatts of stored power.